Jan-Michael Williams

-Jan-Michael Grantley Williams (born 26 October 1984) is a Trinidadian football coach and semi-retired professional footballer who serves as a player–goalkeeper coach for Canadian club HFX Wanderers.

-Over the course of his playing career, Williams made 80 appearances for the Trinidad and Tobago national football team and played professionally in Trinidad, Belgium, Hungary, Honduras, Guatemala and Canada.
+Jan-Michael Grantley Williams (born 26 October 1984) is a Trinidadian football coach and former player who works as goalkeeper coach for HFX Wanderers.
+A former goalkeeper, he made 80 appearances for the Trinidad and Tobago national team and played professionally in Trinidad, Belgium, Hungary, Honduras, Guatemala and Canada.

 Club career

 W Connection

-Williams was a goalkeeper for W Connection in Trinidad and Tobago who had trials with Rangers in 2003 alongside Kenwyne Jones.
+Williams played for W Connection in Trinidad and Tobago and had trials with Rangers in 2003 alongside Kenwyne Jones.
 He was the Pro League Player of the Year in 2006 as well as the T & T Pro League Goalkeeper of the year in 2006.

-On March 27, 2007 he was the first goalkeeper to score in a Pro Bowl game when he scored a header against United Petrotrin in injury time to send the tie into extra-time and penalties.
+On 27 March 2007, he was the first goalkeeper to score in a Pro Bowl game when he scored a header against United Petrotrin in injury time to send the tie into extra-time and penalties.
 He saved 2 penalties to send his team into the final of the 2007 Pro Bowl competition.
 The final, against Superstar Rangers also went to a penalty shoot-out when Williams saved another 2 penalties to help his team win the T&T Pro League Trophy.

 With W Connection Williams has a T&T PFL Championship winners medal, earned in 2005 and a CFU Club Champions Cup winners medal, earned in 2006.

 White Star Woluwe

 Williams again left his country in June 2007 for trials with Hungarian club Újpest FC who offered him a contract but he delayed his decision in order to trial with Sheffield United.
 In July 2007, while on trial with Sheffield United, Williams played in a pre-season friendly against Alfreton Town.
-On July 25, 2007, Williams was offered a contract by Sheffield United.
+On 25 July 2007, he was offered a contract by Sheffield United.
 While waiting for his work permit, he signed a short-term contract with Belgian Third Division side White Star Woluwe.

 Ferencváros

-After he had his work permit application rejected, he signed a 1+1 year contract with Ferencváros on July 15, 2008.
+After he had his work permit application rejected, he signed a 1+1 year contract with Ferencváros on 15 July 2008.
 He played his first game for the green and white club against Sheffield United the previous day.
 Williams was in summer 2009 released rejoined W Connection.

 Williams again left his country in August 2011 on trial with Belgian Third Division club ROCCM where he joined fellow T&T teammate Radanfah Abu Bakr.

 Central FC

-Williams signed with Trinidadian club Central FC for 3 years, he also played in the CONCACAF Champions League.
+Williams signed with Trinidadian club Central FC for three years.
+He also played in the CONCACAF Champions League.

 Juticalpa

-In 2017 was bought by Hondurian First Division team Juticalpa and played 9 games and spend another 21 in the bench.
+In 2017 Williams moved to Hondurian First Division team Juticalpa where he played 9 games and spent another 21 in the bench.

 Sacachispas

-In the next couple of years Sacachispas a Second Division team in Guatemala was his team.
+In the next couple of years Sacachispas, a Second Division team in Guatemala, was his team.